 Then, one day, I saw a neighbor leaving an old couch and a wardrobe closet on the sidewalk.
 They nodded when I asked if I could take them, so all I had to do was reupholster the couch and repaint the cabinet.
-Not only did my neighbor have two less furniture to throw away, but I almost spent nothing to have a brand-new-looking couch and closet.
+Not only did my neighbor have two fewer pieces of furniture to throw away, but I almost spent nothing to have a brand-new-looking couch and closet.

 I Need Not Worry About Increasing My Carbon Footprint

 I had been worried about the carbon footprint ever since my fifth-grade teacher talked about it in class.
-She said that every appliance or plastic we use increases our carbon footprint, so I went through a phase wherein I refused to turn on the light at night.
+She said that every appliance or plastic we use increases our carbon footprint, so I went through an example phase wherein I refused to turn on the light at night.
 I only did it when I tripped in the middle of the night, and my parents scolded me for it.

 Because I already learned my lesson from that, I thought of recycling to reduce my carbon footprint.
 When my microwave oven broke down, for instance, I turned it into food storage.
 When I couldn’t use my kettle anymore, I turned it into a flower vase.
-My apartment looked eclectic due to that, but the odd additions merely added character to my place, so it was all good.
+My apartment looked eclectic due to that, but the odd additions merely added character to my place, so it was all point good.